kevinkang88/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 0: Users Fields
 <!-- Identify the fields Twitter collects data for -->
+Fields Twitter stores for each user are: id starting with at sign(@), location description profile_image_url website_url tweets following followers
 ## Release 1: Tweet Fields
 <!-- Identify the fields Twitter uses to represent/display a tweet.
 What are you required or allowed to enter? -->